ogusarenko/mke-docs/content/docs/configuration/authentication/SAML.md

 weight: 2
 ---

-You can configure SAML (Security Assertion Markup Language) for MKE 4 through the `authentication.saml` section of the MKE configuration file.
+You can configure SAML (Security Assertion Markup Language) for MKE 4k through the `authentication.saml` section of the `mke4.yaml` configuration file.

 SAML example configuration: